albert-llimos/dapp_testing/README.md

 (frontend is running on http://localhost:3000/) (remember to set your metamask to Rinkeby).

 This repo also contains some extremely simple react frontend I made for testing stuff, to try things like getting an ABI contract from etherescan.
 Both the code and frontend are ugly, it is just here because why remove it, right?
-No judgment on this one please :)
+No judgment on this one please :) .
+The code is under /src.
 Same as before, to run it as is:

 npm start